ANS: You can write to firstname.lastname@example.org using your registered email in your ASQ account.

 ANS: You will be provided with a SSGB/SSBB handbook and a training material.

-ANS: The classroom training is only in Delhi.
-Outstation participants can join the training through webex.
+ANS: Yes, classroom training is given in these cities.
+Participants from any city in the world can join the training through webex.

-ANS: Yes, you will receive a ASQ India training certificate upon completion of training.
+ANS: Yes, you will receive ASQ India training participation certificate upon completion of training.

 American Society for Quality India Pvt.
 Ltd.